rpf13/sportsshooting_react/TESTING.md

 ### Defensive Programming

+The following section will show a table, where I have tested the app, whith Chrome browser, for various cases and error cases.
+It should test if the application behaves as intended and gives a great user experience.
+It is worth noting that, I'm pretty sure *someone* can break the application, but the main intention of this project was not to create a bullet proof app, it should be about learning React and DRF API.
+However, *great care has been taken* to catch as many potential errors as possible.

+Please note that this section is not the only section, where the application has been tested.
+Throughout the whole testing procedure, I did choose many different use cases in order to check the behaviour.
+So this means also the responsive testing or the browser compatibility testing have indirectly checked the functionality.
+This gave me confidence, that the application works also with different browsers and resolutions.

 | Page | User Action | Expected Result | Pass/Fail | Comments |
 | --- | --- | --- | --- | --- |
 | Main Site |  |  |  |  |